Victim of identity theft? Don’t let panic get the best of you.

 You can either mail or fax the form in to the IRS.
 If you weren’t able to e-file your tax return, you should print it out and mail it in to the IRS along with Form 14039 and the copies of your identification.

-You can mail these forms and documents to:
+You can mail these forms to:

 Internal Revenue Service